German Easter Traditions, Facts and Customs- Easter in Germany!

 Easter Fire in Germany

-The Easter Fire, or Osterfeuer, is a symbol of light in the darkness.
-It can be as simple as lighting a candle, or as big as the bonfires which are ignited all over in Germany at Easter.
-Because fire is a symbol of light, of renewal, it signifies the end of Winter, and the coming of spring.
-It also symbolizes Jesus Christ, as the Light of the world.
+The Easter Fire, or Osterfeuer, acts as a symbol of light in the darkness.
+It can be as simple as lighting a candle or as massive as the bonfires ignited all over Germany at Easter.
+Because fire symbolizes light and renewal, it signifies the end of Winter and the coming of Spring.
+It also represents Jesus Christ as the Light of the world.
 Depending on the community, the Easter fire is lit on Good Friday or Black (Holy) Saturday, with Saturday being more common, and extinguished on Easter Sunday or Monday.

 Read more about Easter Fire in Germany here–> Easter Fire in Germany